rod750/rod750/README.md

 ### Hi there 👋

 My name is Rodrigo, I'm a senior fullstack developer.
-I'm currently developing web apps with React and learning Unity because one of my dreams it's to ship my own videogame.
-My mother language is spanish but also speak english and german.
+I'm currently developing web apps with React and learning Unity because one of my dreams is to ship my own videogame.
+My mother language is spanish but I also speak english and german.

 ### Current stack 💻